CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Introduction
 OpenPose represents the **first real-time system to jointly detect human body, hand and facial keypoints (in total 130 keypoints) on single images**.
 In addition, the system computational performance on body keypoint estimation is invariant to the number of detected people in the image.
+It uses Caffe, but it could easily be ported to other frameworks (Tensorflow, Torch, etc.).
+If you implement any of those, feel free to make a pull request!

+OpenPose is authored by [Gines Hidalgo](http://gines-hidalgo.site123.me/), [Zhe Cao](http://www.andrew.cmu.edu/user/zhecao), [Tomas Simon](http://www.cs.cmu.edu/~tsimon/), [Shih-En Wei](https://scholar.google.com/citations?user=sFQD3k4AAAAJ&hl=en), [Hanbyul Joo](http://www.cs.cmu.edu/~hanbyulj/) and [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).

-OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
+It is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 [Interested in a commercial license?
 Check this link](https://flintbox.com/public/project/47343/).
 For commercial queries, contact [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).

 In addition, OpenPose would not be possible without the [CMU Panoptic Studio](http://domedb.perception.cs.cmu.edu/).